UKCloud/documentation/articles/other/other-faq-promon.md

 The following demonstrates the scope of UKCloud's Protective Monitoring;

-- **External connectivity, for example, internet, PSN, N3/HSCN, Janet, RLI, leased lines** - responsibility of the Telecommunications provider.
+- **External connectivity, for example, internet, PSN, HSCN, Janet, RLI, leased lines** - responsibility of the Telecommunications provider.

 - **Perimeter Routes/Firewalls** - UKCloud protectively monitors and regularly assesses any potential vulnerabilities at the perimeter, alongside other mitigations including DDoS^ and active vulnerability scanning.